-113 According to this Protection Profile there is the following high-level security goal related to specific functionality:

-114 The additional high-level security considerations are refined below by defining security objectives as required by the Common Criteria (refer to Figure 9).
+- 120 According to this Protection Profile there is the following high-level security goal related to specific functionality: - 121 SG4 provide random numbers. - 122 The additional high-level security considerations are refined below by defining security objectives as required by the Common Criteria (refer to Figure 9).